Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien has 13 doubles, two triples, eight home runs, 25 walks and 44 RBI (65 total hits).
-He's also swiped seven bases.
+- Semien has recorded 66 hits with 14 doubles, two triples, eight home runs and 25 walks.
+He has driven in 44 runs with seven stolen bases.

-- Semien will look for his 19th straight game with a hit in this contest.
-During his last 10 outings he is batting .318 with four doubles, a triple, a home run, two walks and nine RBI.
+- Semien hopes to build on a 19-game hitting streak in this matchup.
+During his last 10 games he is hitting .318 with five doubles, a triple, a home run, two walks and nine RBI.

 Semien Recent Games